Saiyaan Way

 Saiyaan Way is a Pakistani TV drama.
 This drama is written by Samina Nazeer, produced and directed by Barkat Sidiki.
 It originally aired on TV One Pakistan.

 Plot

-Qirat, Amber, and Zobiya are loving sisters living with their father in a modest neighborhood.
+Qirat, Amber, and Zobiya are loving sisters living with their father in a modest neighbourhood.

 But a grave crisis occurs when the villainous Arbaz starts blackmailing the young Zobiya.
 Then Qirat takes a tough decision that shatters the peace of their happy home.
 The lively Shahvez who adores Qirat supports her while his more serious cousin Wahaj keeps silent about his love for her.

 Now Arbaz has returned to take revenge - and Wahaj will have to declare his feelings.